jonathanabennett/projectwarrior/README.md

 - Change the `view` display to make it easier to read and more compact.
 - Allow some customization by users of the `view` display

-### 0.3.2 Expanded Reviews
+### 0.3.2 Supporting Documents for Projects

 - Create a `project open` command which opens a file containing project support information.
-Write the initial connectors using `org-roam-protocol`, `org-protocol` and a simple `notes` folder.
-- Pull reviews out of the "compiled" portion of the program so that they are user-configurable.
-- Allow the users to create and register their own reviews using their config file.

 ### 0.4 Documentation and Demonstration